There are now 3 possible online modes for units:

 - Level 4 elective

-- Students are able to (1) evaluate a variety of theoretical and empirical approaches to some of the major issues relating to modern psychology and (2) apply and evaluate these approaches within the broad context of modern psychology.
+Students are able to (1) evaluate a variety of theoretical and empirical approaches to some of the major issues relating to modern psychology; (2) apply these approaches within the broad context of modern psychology; and (3) evaluate these approaches within the broad context of modern psychology.

-- Indicative assessments in this unit are as follows: (1) assignment; (2) participation; and (3) examination.
+Indicative assessments in this unit are as follows: (1) assignment; (2) participation; and (3) final assessment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)